 You have to be careful when assigning user rights with the domain property.
 For example, if you want to give a service provider access to a specific area of the website, you should create a separate property.

-Once you have entered your subdomain in the registration, Google offers you four further options for confirming the property in addition to the DNS entry.
+Once you have entered your domain or subdomain in the registration (for example https://www.example.com or https://offers.example.com), Google offers you four further options for confirming the property in addition to the DNS entry:

 Verification with Google Analytics is easy because you only have to click on the button "confirm" to analyze the GSC data.
 This eliminates the need to implement additional files or upload files.
 That's why we recommend Google Analytics confirmation if you don't have FTP access and/or don't know how to upload an HTML file.

-Confirmation with the Google Tag Manager: Similar to the set up with Google Analytics, setting up your property with Google Tag Manager involves confirming your property with just one click.
+Similar to the set up with Google Analytics, setting up your property with Google Tag Manager involves confirming your property with just one click:

 You can create up to 1,000 properties in the Google Search Console.
-Setting up multiple properties is especially useful for larger websites as keywords are limited to 1,000 per property.
+Setting up multiple properties is especially useful for larger websites, as the UI will only show 1,000 keywords per property.
+Hot tip: Ryte users can access all keywords that their website ranks for, via the Google Search Console API.

-To create new properties, simply click on "New Property" in the GSC dashboard.
+To create new properties in GSC, simply click on “New Property” in the dashboard.
 The confirmation then proceeds as described above.

 After setting up properties in the Google Search Console, you can share the data with other Google services such as Google Analytics.
 It’s easy to connect Google Analytics with the Google Search Console.
 Make sure the properties correspond, then go to the admin interface in Google Analytics.
 Under "Product Link" you will find the Search Console under "All Products".

-Figure 8: Connect Google Search Console and Google Ads
+Figure 10: Link Google Search Console with Google Ads

-You give up to 100 people reading and editing rights per property.
-This is particularly practical for agencies and small companies as every user involved with the project can collect and analyze the data.
+You can grant up to 100 people reading and editing rights per property within GSC.
+This is particularly practical for agencies and small companies, as every user involved with the project can collect and analyze the data.
 However, you should limit the number of users with extensive rights to avoid losing track of who has access to your website data.

 One of the biggest advantages of the Google Search Console is that it complies with data protection regulations.
 The GSC does not store and/or process any user or personal data, therefore you don’t need to adapt your privacy policy accordingly when working with the GSC.